micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 The trigger condition defines when the processing of these callbacks shall start.
 For convenience some default conditions have been defined:
 - trigger_any(default) : start executing if any callback has new data
-- trigger_and : start executing if all callbacks have new data
+- trigger_all : start executing if all callbacks have new data
 - trigger_one(&`data`) : start executing if `data` has been received
 - user_defined_function: the user can also define its own function with more complex logic